particle-iot/device-os/docs/build.md

+THe firmware and bootloader are built by running the `make` command.

+Running

 ```
 make
 ```

-in the top-level directory creates build artifacts for all projects under the `build/target/` directory.
+in the top-level directory creates the bootloader and firmware binaries, which are output to subdirectories of the `build/target/` directory.

-The top-level make is mainly a convenience to build `bootloader` and `main`.
-It supports these targets: `clean` and `all` (default).
+The top-level make is mainly a convenience to build `bootloader` and `main` projects.
+It supports these targets:
+- `clean`  - force the next build to be a full rebuild, and
+- `all` (default), build the artefact.

 By default, the Core is the target platform.
 To build for the Photon, run

 ```
-make PLATFORM_ID=6
+make PLATFORM=photon
 ```